ASFOpenSARlab/opensarlab-docs/docs/user-guides/restarting_server_and_kernel.md

 ## Restarting the OpenSARlab Server
 ### Why?
-Restarting the server triggers the git puller to run.
+---
 Perhaps you have deleted or altered a notebook in the ASF notebook library and want to retrieve the original.
 Maybe you know that a notebook update was just made and you would like to immediately pull in changes from the [asf-jupyter-notebook repo](https://github.com/asfadmin/asf-jupyter-notebooks).
 A quick solution in either of those cases is to restart your server.

+Restarting the server triggers the git puller to run.

 Note: If you are comfortable with git, you could instead do a git pull from [the terminal](OpenSARlab_terminal.md) or in a notebook.

 ### How?
+---
 #### Click The Control Panel Button

 ![Click the Control Panel button](../assets/control_panel.png)